-I am trained in EMDR (Eye Movement Desensitization and Reprocessing), which is a research based treatment for Post Traumatic Stress Disorder.
+I am trained in, and have been providing since 2010, EMDR (Eye Movement Desensitization and Reprocessing), which is a research based treatment for overcoming trauma/ for Post Traumatic Stress Disorder.

-Clients are reporting wonderful results, as this approach/ technique can really help move through and move past trauma, including abuse, complicated grief, bullying, and phobias.
+EMDR can help move through and move past trauma, including abuse, traumatic grief, car accidents, and phobias, to name a few.

-Both adolescents and adults have benefited from EMDR treatment in seeing faster, longer lasting therapeutic results.
 EMDR is great for adult as well as teen clients who have trauma or past memories that get in way of the day-to-day life.
+EMDR generally has faster, longer lasting therapeutic results when compared with talk therapy alone.

 What kind of symptoms or concerns can be addressed using EMDR?